 Systems may be owned outright by the insurer, leased from a third party, leased from an affiliate or provided by a vendor on a fee-for-service basis.
 Further, various combinations of these possessory interests can exist.
+However, regardless of the ownership of the systems, the records and data of the insurer held by an affiliate are and remain the property of the insurer and are subject to control of the insurer.

 In most straightforward ownership situations, the insurer owns the hardware and software, and the insurer’s employees maintain the systems.
 Possibly the most difficult situations to unravel are where: 1) a related party owns the hardware and leased it to the insurer; 2) another party developed the software and leased it to the insurer; and 3) the staff who operated the systems are on another entity’s payroll.

 The insurer may own, lease or have borrowed its software from a third party.
 The ownership of the software should be determined, as ownership affects the receiver’s rights to use the software.
 A contractor may be able to provide services using certain software, but the receiver may not directly use the same software.
 That is, software licenses may not be assignable to the receiver.
-Where this is the case, the receiver may have to use an information systems contractor.
+Where this is the case, the receiver may have to purchase its own license or use an information systems contractor.

 The receiver should identify the service providers, the services performed, hardware and software provided, and all of the applicable costs.
 The receiver should also arrange for temporary continuation of the information systems services that are critical to the continued operation of the insurer (in a conservation or rehabilitation) or to protect the estate.
-Whatever the system ownership situation, it should be a practice to immediately back up all available data on all systems, including PCs.
+Whatever the system ownership situation, it should be a practice to immediately back up all available data on all systems, including all active PCs.